 Getting started with the Freestyle Libre is very straightforward.
 First, the sensor needs to be applied.
 This is a very easy process: The sensor applicator and the sensor pack need to be pushed together.
 This way, the applicator can hold on to the sensor and insert it into the skin by simply pushing it onto the body.
-Afterwards, the sensor can be activated by the reader device and shortly after, glucose levels are available.
+Afterwards, the sensor can be activated and shortly after, glucose levels are available.

 In my experience, this is a simple and painless process.
 Only in a few cases I have experienced pain or bleeding, both of which had no impact on the accuracy of the sensor.

 I usually wear the sensor on my left arm and have a hard time getting used to any other sites.
 But recently, I have been experimenting with some alternative sites and have had good results.
 I will report back on this soon.

 Of course the best part of using the Freestyle Libre is receiving information about your glucose levels without having to prick your finger.
 No test strips, lancets or blood needed!
 All you have to do is press the button of the reader device and scan the sensor.
 The result is a very informative graph with your recent glucose readings, your current glucose level and a trend arrow that indicates which way your glucose is going.

 This ease of checking my glucose has completely transformed my way of living with diabetes.
 Whether I’m on the run, in the middle of a meeting, travelling, exercising or partying – with one swift move I can check my glucose.
 Fast, easy and pain-free.
 To me, that’s still incredible!